 However, if I wanted to make blogging my business, then I had to treat it as such.
 If I wanted my blog to generate fast income, then I had to invest in the necessary tools that would maximize that potential.

 I had already invested in the main foundation of my blog by acquiring top of the line hosting, theme framework, child theme, and pin scheduler… but I had failed to add the last key element to that solid foundation.
 The last brick for a rock solid structure that would set everything in motion.
 A stellar and powerful email marketing company.

 After much research, word of mouth from my Facebook groups, and asking fellow successful blogger.. the answer was clear.
 I opted for ConvertKit!

 Here is a perfect example of my market research.

-This question was asked by Erica Madden, the group administrator from one of my favorite Facebook groups “My Pro Blog + Biz with Erika Madden”.
-These were some of the answers of these savvy bloggers and entrepreneurs.
+This question was asked by Erica Madden, the group administrator from one of my favorite Facebook groups “My Pro Blog + Biz with Erika Madden” (currently know as “Work With Class”).
+Here are some of the answers of these savvy bloggers and entrepreneurs.

 See a pattern?
 Talk about market research jackpot! 🙂

 ConvertKit is an email marketing company that is made specifically by bloggers for bloggers.
 It has all the tools you need to help you gain subscribers and retain subscribers.
 I opted for their annual plan and saved 17%.